The Buderim War Memorial Community Association (BWMCA)

 At the end of Second World War, Buderim’s community was gravely affected, like so many small towns across Australia.
 What made this community different was a ground-breaking decision for no stone monument to be raised in the town centre, but to create a living monument to the sacrifice of our Diggers.

-The Buderim Community Association (later changed to the Buderim War Memorial Community Association) was born, bringing the efforts of special interest groups across Buderim together and to celebrate our hard won freedom, thereby helping the returned soldiers and bestowing real personalised honour on their service to all Australia.
+The Buderim Community Association (later changed to the Buderim War Memorial Community Association) was born, bringing the efforts of special interest groups across Buderim together in celebration of hard-won freedom.
+This way, the Buderim Community helped returned soldiers and bestows a real, personalised honour, on our Service-men and Service-women.

 The BWMCA is entirely volunteer based and these days draws from the ranks of passionate Buderim residents, who want to maintain the spirit of active community and preserve Buderim’s unique community pride and amenity for future generations.